 Overview

-Microsoft Single Sign-On (SSO) lets users access the iGUIDE Portal using their existing Microsoft account credentials instead of creating a separate password.
-If an account already exists, the user is logged in directly; if not, one is created automatically using their Microsoft email.
+Single Sign-On (SSO) lets users access the iGUIDE Portal using their existing Microsoft or Google account credentials instead of creating a separate password.
+If an account already exists, the user is logged in directly; if not, one is created automatically using their Microsoft or Google email.

-This streamlines access by handling authentication externally through Microsoft, removing the need for password setup while keeping login secure and consistent.
+This handles authentication externally through Microsoft or Google, removing the need for password setup while keeping login secure and consistent.

 In This Article

-Microsoft Single Sign-On (SSO) is an authentication method that lets users access the iGUIDE Portal using their existing Microsoft account credentials, rather than creating and maintaining a separate username and password for the portal itself.
-Instead of managing another set of login details, users rely on the Microsoft account they already use day-to-day, which simplifies access and reduces password fatigue.
+Single Sign-On (SSO) is an authentication method that lets users access the iGUIDE Portal using their existing Microsoft or Google account credentials, rather than creating and maintaining a separate username and password for the portal itself.
+Users rely on the Microsoft or Google account they already use day-to-day, which simplifies access and reduces password fatigue.

-- SSO allows users to log in to the iGUIDE Portal with their Microsoft account credentials, removing the need for a portal-specific password.
+- SSO allows users to log in to the iGUIDE Portal with their Microsoft or Google account credentials, removing the need for a portal-specific password.

-- If an account tied to that Microsoft email already exists in the portal, the user is matched and signed in automatically with no extra setup.
+- If an account tied to that Microsoft or Google email already exists in the portal, the user is matched and signed in automatically with no extra setup.

-- If no matching account exists, a new portal account is created automatically using the Microsoft email address provided during sign-in.
+- If no matching account exists, a new portal account is created automatically using the Microsoft or Google email address provided during sign-in.

-- Microsoft acts as the authentication provider, meaning credentials are stored, verified, and managed externally by Microsoft rather than within the iGUIDE Portal.
+- Microsoft and Google act as the authentication providers, meaning credentials are stored, verified, and managed externally by Microsoft or Google rather than within the iGUIDE Portal.

-- Because authentication is handled by Microsoft, any security features tied to the user's Microsoft account—such as multi-factor authentication or organizational sign-in policies—automatically apply when logging in to the portal.
+- Because authentication is handled by Microsoft or Google, any security features tied to the user's account, such as multi-factor authentication or organizational sign-in policies, automatically apply when logging in to the portal.

-- This approach helps streamline onboarding for teams already using Microsoft 365 or Entra ID, since users can access the portal without an additional account creation step.
+- This streamlines onboarding for teams already using Microsoft 365, Entra ID, or Google Workspace, since users can access the portal without an additional account creation step.

 Important Notes

-- The email used for Microsoft SSO must match the intended portal email—mismatched emails will result in duplicate accounts
+- The email used for Microsoft or Google SSO must match the intended portal email.
+Mismatched emails will result in duplicate accounts.

 Comments